ToomQb/vertigo-eco-routing/README.md

-# EcoRoute - Computer Science Master's 2024-2025
+# VertiGo - Computer Science Master's 2024-2025

 ## Table of Contents
 - [Technologies Used](#technologies-used)